-The calculations, ATHLET-CD 3.3.1 and ATHLET-CD 3.4 both, have been performed on a standard GRS PC with INTEL ® CORETM i7-7700 processors at 3.60 GHz under the 64-bit operating system Windows 10 Enterprise.
-With the new code version, the required, already short CPU-min of 5 reduced on about 1.4 CPU-min for the total simulation time of 55 hours.
+The calculations, ATHLET-CD 3.4 and ATHLET-CD 3.5 both, have been performed on a standard GRS PC with INTEL ® CORETM i7-7700 processors at 3.60 GHz under the 64-bit operating system Windows 10 Enterprise.
+With the new code version, the required, already short CPU-min of 1.4 reduced on about 0.45 CPU-min for the total simulation time of 55 hours.

-Fig. 5.86 and Fig. 5.89 show the resulting averaged melt temperatures in simulation compared to the experimental result and to the previous calculations (ATHLET-CD 3.3.1) for L10 and L11, respectively.
+Fig. 5.86 and Fig. 5.89 show the resulting averaged melt temperatures in simulation compared to the experimental result and to the previous calculations (ATHLET-CD 3.4) for L10 and L11, respectively.
 The temperature distributions reflected the five heat stages.
-The calculation results agree with the experimental result, particularly during the second and fourth heat stages in case of L11 and in the first and fifth stages in L10 case.
-In the third stage the temperatures are slightly underestimated in both cases.
-The temperatures with the new code version are about 20% closer as the version ATHLET-CD 3.3.1 in case of L10 stage 3, with a total difference of about 7 degrees compared to the experimental results.
+The calculation results agree with the experimental result, particularly during the third heat stages in case of L11 and in the first and fifth stages in L10 case.
+In the second stage the temperatures are slightly underestimated in L10 case.
+In L11 the temperatures in first and second case are slightly overestimated.
+The new results are slightly different from the previous one (ATHLET-CD 3.4) which is mainly because of updates of the heat transfer calculation and the selected default melt interface temperature (in the previous version it was lower than the recommended value).
+In case of L10 the new results are generally closer to the experimental values.
+In case of L11 the overall deviation is about the same.